rowntreed/University-of-Hawaii-Digital-Workflows/README.md

 # University-of-Hawaii-Digital-Workflows
-Workflows for digital preservation at the University of Hawaii at Manoa
+Workflows for digital preservation at the University of Hawaii at Manoa Library